philuttley/statistical-inference/_episodes/12-hypothesis_comparison.md

 $$\int^{\infty}_{c} p(\Lambda\vert H)\mathrm{d}\Lambda = \alpha$$

-which is equivalent to asking the question: __assuming the null hypothesis is correct, what is the chance that I would see this value of the log-likelihood-ratio (or equivalently: this difference between the alternative and the null log-likelihoods).__
+which is equivalent to asking the question: __assuming the null hypothesis is correct, what is the chance that I would see this value of the log-likelihood-ratio (or equivalently: this difference between the alternative and the null log-likelihoods)?__

 __Wilks' theorem__ states that in the large-sample limit (i.e. sufficient data), or equivalently, when the MLEs of the additional free parameters in the alternative hypothesis are normally distributed: